The Spin Sisters Mountain Bike Club is 100% run by volunteers. Without your help, we wouldn’t be what we are today.

 Spin Sisters works in conjunction with five local trail associations, to give back to the community and contribute to maintaining the trails, and assist in building new trails to expand our local network.

-Watch our social media channels and check the schedule on Team Snap for dates and further details on upcoming trail building days for the 2021 season!
+Watch our social media channels and check the schedule on Wild Apricot for dates and further details on upcoming trail building days for the 2023 season!

 Our Local Trail Associations